electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 ### Get Team ID

 Before signing your app, you need to know the Team ID of your account.
-To locate your Team ID, Sign in to https://developer.apple.com/account/, and click Membership in the sidebar.
+To locate your Team ID, Sign in to [Apple Developer Center](https://developer.apple.com/account/), and click Membership in the sidebar.
 Your Team ID appears in the Membership Information section under the team name.

 ### Sign Your App